buccaneerai/note-window-consumer/performance/2023-04-13/Allergy/h.md

 - Zyrtec (prescribed)

 #### Assessment & Plan
-- Allergy symptoms: Rapid test for flu and COVID, try 10 mg Zyrtec nightly for a week, follow up with doctor
+- Allergies: Rapid tests for flu and COVID, try 10 mg Zyrtec nightly for a week, follow up if symptoms change or questions arise